- About Us

-- Please note that the final deadline for receipt of completed fee payment is Wednesday 4th October 2017 at 13.00 p.m.
-Please access your balance and pay your outstanding fees on-line through your Student Admin.
+- Students who are due to graduate, please access your balance and pay your outstanding fees on-line through your Student Admin.

 - Please contact the Fees Office once payment of your fees has been made to enable your records to be up-dated in University College Cork.

 - Liability for fees rests with students and they are only allowed to graduate when all fees have been discharged to the University.
 Please note that under no circumstances will students be allowed to graduate where fees remain outstanding.

 - If our records are incorrect and fees have been paid by you, please contact us immediately by e-mail to email@example.com

 - Undergraduates/Non EU Students: When and how much to pay

 - Postgraduate 2016-2017: When and how much to pay (34kB)